 He was a film enthusiast and used to see movies at the local theatre and gained an insight into the complex narrative surrounding the black presence on screen.
 Band of Angels was edited for the black audience in Chattanooga, especially cutting the scene where Sidney Poitier slaps a white woman.

 Initially, he was interested in getting a degree in marine biology from Morehouse College Atlanta, but later on, he chose to have a degree that will help him in pursuing his dream of becoming an actor.
 His experiences were part of him when he entered the historical Morehouse College and started to take a stand for the black-power movement.
-In 1969, he protested against the fact that there was no black board-member and then locked board members in the building for two days.
+In 1969, he protested against the fact that there was no blackboard member and then locked board members in the building for two days.
 That results in the immediate expulsion of Samuel L. Jackson from the college.

 That same year, he got the chance to watch the performance of Negro Ensemble Company and make his passion for becoming an actor more firm.
-After spending two years in Los Angeles as a social worker, he returned to his previous college “Morehouse’ college and then graduated in 1972, and meanwhile, he also co-founded a theatre group named ‘Just Us Theatre.’
+After spending two years in Los Angeles as a social worker, he returned to his previous college “Morehouse’ college, and then graduated in 1972, and meanwhile, he also co-founded a theatre group named ‘Just Us Theatre.’

 THEATRE WORK & INITIAL FILMS

 In 1976, he decided to discontinue politically influenced theatre work.
 Then, Jackson moved with Richardson to Harlem, New York City to pursue his acting career outside the confinement of race and ethnicity.
-He started to act in Off-Broadway productions that include Richard Wesley’s The Mighty Gents; that was based on Bertolt Brecht’s Mother Courage and Sam-Art Williams home.
+He started to act in Off-Broadway productions that include Richard Wesley’s The Mighty Gents; which was based on Bertolt Brecht’s Mother Courage and Sam-Art Williams home.
 He also got the chance to substitute Bill Cosby during The Cosby Show rehearsals.
 In 1977, he played the role in the film ‘The Displaced Person’.

 A SOLDIER PLAY, SCHOOL DAZE, DO THE RIGHT THING